fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 have the values of function, class, module, or session.
 The default scope is function.

-Chapter 3. pytest Fixtures • 58
+Lab 3. pytest Fixtures • 58

 The tasks_db fixture and all of the fixtures so far don’t specify a scope.
 Therefore,